-Throughout the previous year the Trust had considered a proposal from GBOTA to take over the management of hospitality facilities at race-meetings including the holding by GBOTA of a limited liquor licence.
-GBOTA provided a business case to support the proposal.
+An application by GBOTA was made to the Trust to take over management of bar and catering operations including GBOTA being granted a limited liquor licence in its own right.
 After protracted consideration the Trust resolved that it would consider GBOTA management of catering operations but would not support any application for an additional limited liquor licence on the Reserve.
 The issue remains unresolved but was deferred by the parties pending the Trust "strategic review" of the Reserve.
 Should the review result in a lease arrangement it is expected that hospitality management including liquor licence arrangements will form part of the lease.